KunalD09/ML_Bootcam_mini_projects/Unit_3.5_Collect_data_for_Capstone_project/Readme.md

 **Chatbot_corpus_dataset_collection_3:**

-The dataset consists of myriad range of topics, amongst which one file (conversation.yml) is selected to explore the data between human and bot.
+The dataset consists of myriad range of topics, amongst which one file (conversation.yml) is selected to explore the conversation between human and bot.